itswadesh/svelte-commerce/README.md

 ### Svelte Commerce is an advanced Frontend Platform for eCommerce based on Sveltekit

-- Demo <a href="https://kitcommerce.tech/" target="blank">Kitcommerce.tech</a>
+- Demo <a href="https://demo.litekart.in/" target="blank">demo.litekart.in</a>
-- Svelte commerce in home made FNB sector https://homefood.tech/ (https://github.com/itswadesh/homefood)
+- Svelte commerce in home made FNB sector https://food.misiki.in/ (https://github.com/itswadesh/homefood)
+- Svelte commerce in jewellery industry https://jewellery.litekart.in/ (https://github.com/KamalaJagan/misiki-commerce)
+- Svelte commerce in fashion industry https://next.trialshot.com/
+- Svelte commerce in toys industry https://tablez.com/
+- Svelte commerce in mobile cover customization https://next.zapvi.in/
+- I can make your existing ecommerce fast and scalable with fastest possible time

-- I will keep on posting all the open source projects to my portfolio <a href="https://itswadesh.com/" target="blank">itswadesh.com</a>
+- Portfolio <a href="https://itswadesh.com/" target="blank">itswadesh.com</a>
 <br/>

-- 🛍️ Attach Svelte store front to <a href="https://misiki.io/"> Misiki </a> and your complete ecommerce tech stack becomes free.
+- 🛍️ Attach Svelte store front to <a href="https://admin.litekart.in/"> Litekart </a> and your complete ecommerce tech stack becomes free.
 - 👥 The demo uses litekart as backend
 - 👨🏻‍💻 Its both SSR and SPA
 - 🚀 Superfast